PomoRev/W23_CST8117LabCollateral/readme.txt

 Collateral for Lab 5:

-  Contains a WORD document of an academic conference paper for conversion.
-  Contains a WORD document of the endnotes for the conference paper for inclusion in formatted document.
-  Contains an image of a disco ball animated gif
+  Contains a text file for the cooking site FAQ page Contains an image of a disco ball animated gif